sts10/eyeoh/README.markdown

   - How should I test this?
   <!-- - Also: if I'm to have `gets` return a type of `Result`, I'd like to provide a second example that does _not_ use `.unwrap()` following `gets()`.
 Would I use a `match` statement? -->

+## Thanks / Acknowledgments

+Huge thank you to [Sergey Bugaev](https://mastodon.technology/@bugaevc) for helping me make this library and its functions safer and more efficient!